 Mercedes-Benz E-Class Review

-After a number of updates for 2014, the Mercedes-Benz E-Class sedan pleases reviewers with its new turbodiesel engine and spacious, high-quality interior.
+After a number of updates for 2014, the Mercedes-Benz E-Class sedan pleases test drivers with its new turbodiesel engine and spacious, high-quality interior.

 - "Because it's not the sportiest-sprung car in its midsize segment, the E-class's comprehensive excellence is often downplayed." -- Automobile Magazine